The Best Mobile App Design: Examples

 So, it’s vital you make a positive first impression.
 Throughout the design process, keep an eye out for any points of friction that may cause users to drop off.

 Also, as part of the onboarding process, give new users a demo or tour of the app when they install it or sign up.
 Point out the key functionalities and navigation.
 Helping them get started is the first obstacle.
+Providing a great onboarding experience from beginning to end is a great tool to push your product and avoid falling into high abandonment rates, as well as turning it into a long term strategy that can help generate strong metrics such as user retention and lifetime value, if well taken advantage of.

 5. Remember the Bigger Picture